 The decreasing wire used while increasing the efficiency of the wires is the main goal of suppliers.
 Wiring and magnets used in motors use minerals that are becoming increasingly scarce in supply which will cause issues in the supply chain.
 Recycling copper utilized as magnet wires as well as improving technology to reduce usage per motor will be of prime importance especially as EVs are gathering traction across various regions

-Tesla Model 3 took the lead globally among plugged-in vehicles followed by Wuling Mini and Renault Zoe.
-Among the top 5 models, 2 were occupied by Tesla showcasing their global dominance.
-4 PHEVs were also placed among the top 20 sold plugged-in vehicles.
+Tesla Model 3 took the lead globally among battery electric vehicles followed by Wuling Mini and Tesla Model Y. Among the top 5 models, 2 were occupied by Tesla showcasing their global dominance.

 The first 4 months of 2021 already showcased that the market is growing and is expected to overrun 2020 sales

-Tesla led among the brand sales globally followed by Volkswagen, BYD, SGMW, and BMW.
+Tesla led among the brand sales globally followed by Volkswagen, BYD, SGMW, and Volkswagen.
 The brands except for Tesla and Nio offer a mix of PHEVs and BEVs.